 Senior Program Coordinator

-Senior Guest Member
+Senior Associate Member

-Shin KAWASHIMA
+KAWASHIMA, Shin

 Professor, Graduate School of Arts and Sciences, The University of Tokyo

+He earned his Ph.D. in Literature from Graduate School of Humanities and Sociology, the University of Tokyo in 2000.
 He was an associate professor at Hokkaido University (1998-2006) and at the University of Tokyo (2006-2015), and then as professor in 2015.

 He was engaged in education and research at Institute of Modern History, Academia Sinica (Taipei), Beijing Center for Japanese Studies, Peking University, National Chengchi University (Taipei), and Woodrow Wilson International Center for Scholars.